CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 >**Cristina:** It's a careful line to listen between the lines and making the customer not feel like they're heard and just sensing arrogance from the consultant.

+>**Bo:** def

 ## 3. Expectation Management

+Setting expectations applies not only to customers/clients, but also team members, bosses and executives.
+It can also apply to your personal life, like with a significant other, a friend, a child, a parent, a relative or an acquaintance.

+Ensure *they* know what to expect from you so that you can manage and build their **trust** in the relationship.
+This means a lot of **proactive** communication, and asking clarifying questions if you are not sure about something.

 >**Cristina:** So by Expectation Management, I mean that developers should be able to set expectations with customers and teammates, if applicable.
 This means, letting them know what's coming next, what to expect, what are the good things, what are the bad things.